Grim-/Outward.Mount/README.md

 ![image](https://user-images.githubusercontent.com/3288858/175751166-ab3d6da0-a3a6-4aa6-880d-aa6197d8a627.png)

+For any bug reports please visit the mount-mod channel of the [Outward Modding Discord](https://discord.gg/zKyfGmy7TR).

-Currently I consider this 'early access' as there quite a few moving parts, I hope to have caught the majority of them but I can't promise a bug-free experience so you might want to back up your saves before installing it, I have found nothing game breaking so far...
+**Currently I consider this 'early access' as there quite a few moving parts, I hope to have caught the majority of them but I can't promise a bug-free experience so you might want to back up your saves before installing it, I have found nothing game breaking so far...**

 The base mod comes with 3 types of mounts each with a few variations.